-Adults who are accepted for admission to a program must pay tuition in full.
+Adults who are accepted for admission to a program must make satisfactory payment arrangements for payment of tuition.
 Any adult who knowingly provides false or misleading information on any OACES applications or registration forms-or who omits information that might preclude him or her from participation in any OACES program-loses eligibility to participate in programs.
 A participant who has been convicted of a crime (felony or misdemeanor) should inform Intake/Admissions in order to discuss potential problems that may impact the participant's end goal.
 If interested and/or applying for a licensed program there is no guarantee that a State agency would issue a license after completion of the training.